bigwavers/bigwavers/README.md

-# 🌊 Welcome to BigWave R&D
+# 🌊 Welcome to BigWave

 At **BigWave School**, we believe that innovation is the key to shaping the future.
 As a school specializing in coding, we have launched a dedicated **Research & Development** division focused on **robotics, AI, and Generative AI**.